ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--hostnames`
 :   valid host names for the certificate packs.
-Add up to 50 custom hostnames - May affect price.
+Add up to 50 custom hostnames - Can affect the price.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.